 Clayton Equipment has continued its dominance of the market and enjoyed sustained success in both mining and tunnelling.
 In 2007, the company developed the world’s largest steel tyred flameproof locomotive, which offered unrivalled haulage capacity.
 This was followed in 2009 with creation of the largest ever rubber tyred flameproof locomotive.
 These two machines formed part of an extensive modernisation of Clayton’s flameproof range of locomotives, delivering improved reliability and safety.

 In 2012 the company was honoured to receive a visit from HRH The Duke of York.
 Having received a tour of the offices and manufacturing facility, His Royal Highness delivered a speech to the staff in a marquee erected in the grounds.

-Today, the future for Clayton Equipment remains firmly with mining and tunnelling locomotives, but diversification into new products and markets will see the company expand and safeguard another 80 years of innovation.
+Today, the future for Clayton Equipment remains firmly with mining and tunnelling locomotives, along with metro and shunting locomotives, locomotive conversions and rail equipment are seeing the company expand and safeguard another 80 years of innovation.